JAQuent/BrainMasks/get_MNI_from_cifti.md

     ## [5,]  -10    8  -16
     ## [6,]   -6    4  -14

 As a last step, I am going to verify whether the MNI coordinates fit.
-So for that, I take a random voxel from the left hippocampus and use wb_view if this voxel is indeed in the hippocampus based on the parcellation file used above.
+For that, I take a random voxel from the left hippocampus and use wb_view to see if this voxel is indeed in the hippocampus based on the parcellation file used above.

 ``` r